 As you can see in the above scenarios, the Australian Futures market would have to drop all the way down to .6896 to get the same gross profit of $1,310 that the Debit Option Spread offered with the futures market trading at .7100, a 204 point difference!

 Of course, we would sustain a total loss of the debit for the spread or the cost of the option in the outright purchase if the underlying futures price was above our strike prices at expiration in either scenario.
 However, futures options trades are not an all-or-nothing trade.
 You can liquidate the trade at any point prior to expiration to limit losses or take a smaller profit.
 Again, remember to account for trade commissions and fees as well.

 Although I feel the futures Debit Option Spread is a very good alternative to an outright futures option purchase, it still carries the same risks of loss.

-I hope you’ve found this futures option information valuable.
-If you have any questions on using this strategy, please feel free to contact me.
+I hope you’ve found this futures options information valuable.
+If you have any questions about using this strategy, please feel free to contact me.

 Principal Futures Broker

 Toll Free: 1-866-892-2030 ext.
 101